-- 1. Press A and select Setup and press OK. - 2.
-Select TV settings > Sound > Advanced > Audio out levelling. - 3.
-If the volume difference is large, select More.
-If the volume difference is small, select Less. - 4.
+- 1. Press f and select Setup and press OK. - 2.
+Select TV settings > Sound > Advanced > Audio out leveling.

+3. If the volume difference is large, select More.
+If the volume difference is small, select Less.

 Press 🗢, repeatedly if necessary, to close the menu.

-Audio Out levelling affects both the Audio Out - Optical and HDMI ARC sound signals.
+Audio Out leveling affects both the Audio Out - Optical and HDMI ARC sound signals.